 - on desktop on the left-hand side of your newsfeed/ home page

 - on the app by searching for ‘fundraisers’

-Once you’re on the fundraisers page select ‘raise money’ then choose or search for ‘Human Nature Adventure Therapy Ltd.’ You can then set yourself a goal, name the fundraiser and select an end date for donations to be in by.
+Once you’re on the fundraisers page select ‘raise money’ then choose or search for ‘Human Nature Adventure Therapy Ltd.’ You can then set yourself a goal, name the birthday fundraiser and select an end date for donations to be in by.
 You can then personalise the fundraiser page by adding a cover photo and telling people why our organisation and the work we’re doing is so important to you.

 How to reach your fundraising goal

-People can’t support your fundraiser if they don’t know about it.
+People can’t support your birthday fundraiser if they don’t know about it.
 So get to sharing it on social media posts, add a link to your story, email it to your family, text it to your mates and share it on your group chats!
 But don’t just rely on the word getting out online, tell people that you’re raising money for charity in conversations at work, at the gym and with your mates.
 Even if they don’t donate, spreading the word about our organisation helps us increase awareness and stay in the hearts and minds of our community.

 Start your fundraiser with a bang!
-Kick off the donations by donating to your own fundraiser, it’ll show people how much you care about the cause you are supporting and help you get closer to reaching your target.
+Kick off the donations by donating to your own birthday fundraiser, it’ll show people how much you care about the cause you are supporting and help you get closer to reaching your target.

 Create an event